50 and Fabulous – 5 Things I Learned from Samantha Jones

 Thank you, Samantha Jones (and the cast writers) for reminding me that:

 Looking good and staying healthy is directly related to the effort you put into it.
 Even though there’s no real “fountain of youth,” exercise and diet can have a restorative and youthful effect on one’s appearance.
 Self-care works on the physical level, as well as the psychological level.
-A sustained habit of exercise makes us feel stronger personally and eating well improves our self-esteem.
+A habit of exercise makes us feel stronger personally and eating well improves our self-esteem.
 When you care for anything, you value it more.
+Take care of YOU!

-5. Good relationships transcend age boundaries.
+Good relationships transcend age boundaries.
 We often think, when it comes to relationships, love and companionship are only for the young, but some of the best relationships happen later in life when we have a better sense of who we are and what we want/need out of our intimate and close relations.
-The older we become, the more we tend to understand, accept and appreciate others in our lives.
-Take the time to love others intensely and with passion, but never love anyone more than you love yourself.
+The older we become, the more we tend to understand, accept, and appreciate others in our lives.
+When we’ve learned to love ourselves, we can teach others how to love us better too.
+So take the time to love others intensely and with passion, but never love anyone more than you love yourself.
 Loving yourself, although it might seem selfish at first, is the key to success in relationships.
 Never lose your autonomy even when you are part of a couple.

 Life over 50 isn’t the end.
 In fact, nowadays, it’s ripe with new beginnings.
 Today, women (and men) aren’t pigeon-holed by society anymore.
 They are free to make life-changing decisions, especially during mid-life.
+Make the decision today to honor yourself and all that you’ve become!
 We can be strong, confident, self-actualized humans at any age!